RicardoMorim/lapr2-ISEP-Project/docs/sprintB/us003/03.design/Readme.md

-# US003 - Create a Task
+# US003 - Register a collaborator and characteristics

 ## 3. Design - User Story Realization